andreafabrizi/Dropbox-Uploader/README.md

 It's written in BASH scripting language and only needs **cURL**.

+You can take a look to the [GiHub project page](https://github.com/andreafabrizi/Dropbox-Uploader).

 **Why use this script?**

 * **Portable:** It's written in BASH scripting and only needs `cURL` (curl is a tool to transfer data from or to a server, available for all operating systems and installed by default in many linux distributions).